We Need a New Approach to Testing Microservices

 Here’s why testing has become a choke point for developer velocity.

 The beauty of a microservices architecture is distribution.
 No single person needs to manage, monitor or write every part of a system.
-When there’s a problem, it should be isolated to a few services. so that you don’t need to go to the same senior engineers every time.
+When there’s a problem, it should be isolated to a few services so that you don’t need to go to the same senior engineers every time.
 Instead, the experts from those services’ respective teams are the only ones who need to understand the problem.
 But when it comes to testing releases, things have gotten oddly centralized.

-Integration testing is a highly critical stage for microservices, since this is where you often find out if your code really works.
+Integration testing is a highly critical stage for microservices since this is where you often find out if your code really works.
 While unit testing and some testing with mocks and stubs can happen before integration testing, the integration phase is where most real testing happens.
 The trouble is that this testing can’t happen, or can’t happen very realistically, until rather late in the process.
-Worse, it’s centralized, with a single team often responsible for managing a test or staging environment, and a slow feedback loop, where problems are documented during integration and then sent back up to the development team that created the features to fix.
+Worse, it’s centralized, with a single team often responsible for managing a test or staging environment, and has a slow feedback loop, where problems are documented during integration and then sent back up to the development team that created the features to fix.

 We need to decentralize testing the same way we’ve decentralized development and many other components of production operations.
 We need to put more testing in the hands of developers earlier (a “shift left”) so that they can find integration problems earlier — before their code can impact other teams.